SridharThayumanavar/Background-Process/README.md

-Common Framework for All Background Process to Notify Process Completion to the Users.

 Overview
 To indicate the users about the completion of the long running background processes irrespective of the pages through notification.

 Features
-•	Users able to know the background process status through notifications.
+1. Users able to know the background process status through notifications.
-•	Common framework – Functionality implemented in Global page at one time, and it should be applicable to the entire application.
+2. Common framework – Functionality implemented in Global page at one time, and it should be applicable to the entire application.
-•	More than one background process statuses to be captured through notification and no need to stay in the page.
+3. More than one background process statuses to be captured through notification and no need to stay in the page.
-•	All the status of the background process to be captured in notifications.
+4. All the status of the background process to be captured in notifications.
 For example, failed, terminated.
 Custom Attributes
 S.No	Attribute Name	Functionality	Values
 1	Success Message